PaloAltoNetworks/panhandler/docs/metadata_configuration.rst

 2. description: A brief description of the variable and it's purpose in the configuration
 3. label: Human friendly label to display to user
-4. extends: Name of another snippet to load
+4. extends: Name of another config_set to load
 5. default: A valid default value which will be used if not value is provided by the user
 6. type_hint: Used to constrain the types of values accepted.
 May be implemented by additional third party tools.
 Examples are `text`, `ip_address`, `ip_address_with_subnet`, `number`, `enum`, 'password'